1953 Mille Miglia: Race

-Just past Siena, Marzotto remembered that the Ferrari mechanics did not change his engine oil at the last control point, as they were unable to open the bonnet.
+Just past Siena, Marzotto was concerned that the Ferrari mechanics had not changed his engine oil at the last control point as they were unable to open the bonnet.
 After making a U-turn, he raced back to Siena, where his mechanics cut a hole in the bonnet, directly over the engines oil filler cap, and topped the oil up accordingly.
-Meanwhile, Fangio’s Alfa was now leading, but surrender to the chasing Marzotto when his steering started to play up along with fading brakes.
+Meanwhile, Fangio’s Alfa was now leading, but surrendered to the chasing Marzotto when his steering started to play up along with fading brakes.
 When Marzotto got to Bologna, he had broken the 15-year old record for crossing the Futa Pass.
 Although Marzotto suffered two minor crashes, he took it all the way to Brescia, to win his second Mille Miglia, repeating his success of 1950.
 In second place with a remarkable drive was Fangio.
-For most of the return leg, his Alfa had effective steering on one front wheel.
+For most of the return leg, his Alfa had effective steering on only one front wheel.

-Marzotto, partner by his navigator, Marco Crosara, won in a time of 10hr 37:19mins., averaging a speed of 88.96 mph.
-11:44mins adrift in second place was Alfa Romeo 6C 3000 CM of Fangio.
-The third different car on the podium was the Lancia of Bonetto.
+Marzotto, partnered by his navigator, Marco Crosara, won in a time of 10hr 37:19mins., averaging a speed of 88.96 mph.
+11:44mins adrift in second place was the Alfa Romeo 6C 3000 CM of Fangio.
+The third car on the podium was the Lancia of Bonetto.
 Another Ferrari came home in fourth, driven by Cole.
 The top Aston Martin was fifth in the hands of Reg Parnell.
 Apart from Aston Martin’s fifth place, the other foreign challenges faded away.
-Belgian journalist, Paul Frère won the unlimited touring class in an unlikely 5.3-litre Chrysler Saratoga saloon.
+Belgian journalist Paul Frère won the unlimited touring class in an unlikely 5.3-litre Chrysler Saratoga saloon.

-The race had dramatic farce.
-Film director, Roberto Rossellini drove a Ferrari.
+The race had drama.
+Film director Roberto Rossellini drove a Ferrari.
 Having recently married film star Ingrid Bergman, he raced against her wishes.
 At Rome, she flung herself across the car and refused to move until he agreed to withdraw.

 Typical of the Mille Miglia, the event was marred by fatal accidents.
-The first was one which cost the French navigator, Pierre-Gilbert Ugnon his life when his driver Luc Descollanges crashed his Jaguar C-Type near Ferrara about 140 miles (224 km) into their race.
+The first cost the French navigator, Pierre-Gilbert Ugnon, his life when his driver Luc Descollanges crashed the Jaguar C-Type near Ferrara about 140 miles (224 km) into their race.
 Descollanges was badly injured and was unconscious for 3 days but managed to make a full recovery.
-2 spectators were also killed in the race- 48-year old Auerlio Turci was killed after he was hit by a Porsche 356 being driven by Juan Iturralde and future FIA president Paul Metternich in a suburb of Cesena near Rimini and San Marino 220 miles (352 km) into the route.
-Several spectators standing with Turci were also injured by the crashing Porsche.
-And in Ancona, 70 miles further down the Adriatic coast a 12 year old boy was killed after a Fiat 1100 also crashed into a group of spectators.
+Two spectators were also killed.
+48-year old Auerlio Turci was hit by a Porsche 356 being driven by Juan Iturralde and future FIA president Paul Metternich in a suburb of Cesena near Rimini and San Marino, 220 miles (352 km) into the route.
+Several spectators standing with Turci were also injured by the Porsche.
+And in Ancona, 70 miles further down the Adriatic coast, a twelve-year-old boy was killed after a Fiat 1100 crashed into a group of spectators.